 Preventing Damage to Granite Countertops

-- Regular Sealing: Natural stone is porous.
-To prevent deep stains, reseal your granite countertops annually.
+- Regular Sealing: Natural stone is naturally porous.
+To prevent deep stains and keep your surface looking brand new, you must completely reseal your natural stone every 6 months.

 Conclusion